birdandhike.com logo

 Description

-The Overton Wildlife Management Area (WMA) is located in the historic Lake Mead delta region where the Muddy River once flowed into the lake.
+Overton Wildlife Management Area (WMA) is located in the historic Lake Mead delta region where the Muddy River once flowed into the lake.
 Now the river supplies water to the WMA, but still waters of Lake Mead waters lie far to the south.
 The WMA has extensive, seasonally flooded marshes, saltcedar and willow thickets, honey mesquite and screwbean mesquite thickets, a few big cottonwood trees, grassy fields, and several ponds with different water depths.
 Much of the time spent birding here will involve slinking quietly along pond edges or trying to get little birds, hiding in the dense shrub thickets, to show themselves.

-Link to Entrance Area Map.
+Link to Entrance Area Map or WMA map.

 Overton Wildlife Management Area

 The WMA is closed to birding on duck hunting days, otherwise it is always open, but not always open to vehicles (see Hours, below).
-It probably is worth a call to the WMA to check on flooding, hunting, and driving conditions before driving out to Overton.
+It probably is worth a call to the WMA to check on flooding, hunting, and driving conditions before heading out to Overton.
 Once there, be careful driving on the dirt roads: if a road looks wet, get out and walk it to see if it is safe to continue driving.
 The soils are sandy silt, and they get surprisingly soft and sticky when wet: better to have muddy shoes than a vehicle stuck in the mud.

-There is a free campground on the WMA entrance road, so birders can get a late start from Las Vegas, camp outside the gate, and hike into the WMA before dawn to do some early-morning birding.
+There is a free campground along the WMA entrance road, so birders can get a late start from Las Vegas, camp outside the gate, and hike into the WMA before dawn to do some early-morning birding.
 Bring your own water.
 An outhouse is located past check station, inside the gate, 60 yards down the road to the right (about 300 yards from the last campsite).

 Overton Wildlife Management Area